EfekRevisi/core-backend/README.md

 # graphql server backend
-learn how to create graphql server
+learn how to create graphql server using go

 # Requirement
 - go